luciasalar/Case-Studies-in-Design-Informatics-1/README.md

-# design-case-study
+# Case-Studies-in-Design-Informatics-1
 tutorial

-This is the tutorial for design case study
+This is the tutorial for case studies in design informatics 1

-We will use Jupyter Notebook for the demonstration, please install the notebook in you computer
+We will use Jupyter Notebook for the demonstration, please install the notebook in you computer using the following command:

 # pip3 install --upgrade pip
 # pip3 install jupyter